 There is also a second tour, although it costs extra.
 Alongside the main museum building is the Reserve Hangar which is a storage space for parts of the museum’s collection that are not currently on display.
 To take a look at all of the extra aircraft and artifacts stored there you need to sign up for a guided tour of the hangar.

-As of the last time we checked, for non-members, tickets to the Reserve Hangar tour cost between $5 and $7.
-It costs between $3 and $4 for members.
-These tours are available only from 11:30 am to 2:30 pm, so make sure you go to the museum within that timeframe if you want the extra tour.
+For non-members, tickets to the Reserve Hangar tour cost $8 for adults.
+Member adults pay $5.
+These tours are available only from 11:30 am to 1:30 pm, so make sure you go to the museum within that timeframe if you want the extra tour.

 Take a Flight of Your Own